 On 5th March 2019, children travelled from across Scotland to meet with Nicola Sturgeon and her Cabinet at Bute House, Edinburgh.
 The children made the journey because they believe their voices will be listened to.
 The annual Children and Young

 2018 was Children’s Parliament’s 22nd year of operation and our busiest yet! #CPYearinReview tracks our activity across our programmes.

 So, how DO we choose who joins in with Children’s Parliament’s projects and programmes?
 This is a question we often get.
 Some people ask because they are interested in the process of children arriving at CP.
 Others base their question

-In September 2018, Scotland’s First Minister made a commitment to incorporate the principles of the UN Convention on the Rights of the Child (UNCRC) into Scots law.
-Scottish Government has since clarified that its intention is to move beyond the four key ‘principles’ of the
+During September 2018, Scotland’s First Minister made a commitment to incorporate the principles of the UN Convention on the Rights of the Child (UNCRC) into Scots’ law.
+Scottish Government has since clarified that its intention is to move beyond the

 If you’ve been following our #CPYearinReview so far, you will have read about the 12 Human Rights Defenders’ involvement in the UN Committee on the Rights of the Child’s 2018 Day of General Discussion which took place in Geneva, Switzerland